luandretta/titbit/README.md

 ![Titbit](documentation/###.png)

-Titbit is  a free social networking site where users broadcast short posts, where each user can create his own post and also like and comment on other users' posts.
+Titbit is  a free social networking site where users broadcast short posts, where each user can create his own post, read, update and delete it, and also like/dislike posts from others users.

 Link to deployed site: [Titbit](https://titbit1.herokuapp.com/)